 LCD (Liquid Crystal Display)

 LCD refers to a flat panel technology which uses liquid crystals in TVs, computer monitors and other types of displays.
-This type of panel consists of crystals suspended in liquid which function as an “electronic shutter”, allowing the crystals realign themselves to let light pass through.
-The amount of power applied determines the amount of realignment and how much light is let through.
+This type of panel consists of crystals acting as a liquid which function as an “electronic shutter”.
+The crystals are realigned using electrical fields to let light pass through, or not.
+The amount of voltage applied determines the amount of realignment and how much light is let through.
 Unlike OLEDs, which produce their own light, LCD TVs require a light source, such as an edge-lit or full array LED backlight unit to create the light needed to display an image.